Welcome to PLU!

 We are delighted to have you with us, and we will do everything to keep you safe, healthy, and happy throughout your PLU education.

 Prior to arrival on campus, there are several important steps to protect your health and to meet PLU’s health requirements.

 First, learn about immunizations we require and immunizations that we recommend for all students.
 Next, complete and submit the mandatory Student MRR Verification Form.

 Students who take a daily medication for any condition should keep the name of the medication and dose in card accessible in their wallet or purse or this information should be saved on a smart phone.
 It is also important to note why you take each medication.

 Students who are allergic to medications or other substances should keep similar records.
 Students should document the medications to which they have allergies as well as the type of allergic reaction.

-Although the PLU Health and Counseling Centers provide a wide array of services, we do not offer specialty care on campus.
+Although PLU Health Services and the PLU Counseling Center provide a wide array of services, we do not offer specialty care on campus.
 Please talk with your insurance carrier about available specialists near the PLU campus.
-We also invite you to contact the Health Center at 253-535-7337 or send email to firstname.lastname@example.org if you have questions about particular specialists.
+We also invite you to contact Health Services at 253-535-7337 or send email to firstname.lastname@example.org if you have questions about particular specialists.

 601 121st St S Parkland, WA 98444